andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 In the catechism lesson presented in the coplas (\expoemref{expoem:Pues_la_fiesta-Ruiz-coplas-1}), the friar quizzes his pupil on key doctrines of Christmas, classic topics in both scholastic and pastoral literature:Tell, *sordo*, he asks, how did God fulfill his word to the prophet-king David?What motivated Christ to become incarnate?

-\begin{Footnote} See the next chapter for a discussion of such classic tropes of Christmas preaching in villancicos.  \end{Footnote}
+[<]: See the next chapter for a discussion of such classic tropes of Christmas preaching in villancicos.

 But the deaf man mishears every statement: he mistakes *sordo* for \gloss{gordo}{chubby}, and \gloss{profeta}{prophet} as \gloss{estafeta}{mailman}.